A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Incremental Predictive Coding

 \subsection{Efficiency}

-In this section, we analyze the efficiency of iPC with respect to both the original formulation of PC and BP.
-We only provide partial evidence of the increased efficiency against BP, as standard deep learning frameworks, such as Pytorch, do not allow to parallelize operations in different layers.
-While we leave the development of a framework able to perform every operation in parallel to future work, we provide evidence that the speed up against BP in full batch training is theoretically possible using iPC.
+In this section, we analyze the efficiency of iPC relative to both the original formulation of PC and BP.
+We only provide partial evidence of the increased efficiency against BP, as standard deep learning frameworks, such as PyTorch, do not allow to parallelize operations in different layers.

 \textbf{Comparison with PC:} We now show how iPC is more efficient than the original formulation.
 To do that, we have trained multiple models with iPC and PC on different tasks and datasets.
-First, we have trained generative models with $4$ and $5$ layers, and $256$ hidden neurons, on a subset of $100$ images of the Tiny ImageNet and CIFAR10 datasets, as done in \citep{salvatori2021associative}.
+First, we have trained a generative model with $4$ layers and $256$ hidden neurons on a subset of $100$ images of the Tiny ImageNet and CIFAR10 datasets, exactly as in \citep{salvatori2021associative}.
 A plot with the energies as a function of the number of iterations is presented in Fig.~\ref{fig:eff} (left and centre).
 In both cases, the network trained with iPC converges much faster than the networks trained with PC with different values of $T$.
-Many more plots with different parameterizations are given in Fig.~\ref{fig:eff_gen} in the supplementary material.
+Many more plots with different parameterizations are given in the supplementary material.